mantidproject/mantid/docs/source/interfaces/Indirect Analysis.rst

 algorithm, with the option of selecting the range to integrate over as well as the background range.
 An on-screen plot is also provided.

-For workspaces that have a sample log or have a sample log file available in the Mantid data search paths that contains the sample environment information the ELF workspace can also be normalised to the lowest temperature run in the range of input files.
+For workspaces that have a sample log, or have a sample log file available in the Mantid data search paths that contains the sample environment information the ELF workspace can also be normalised to the lowest temperature run in the range of input files.